bulkan/blog/content/using_express_router_expressnamespace.md

 Author: Bulkan Evcimen
 Summary:

-## express 4.0

 express 4.0 has been out for a while and it seems people are still using [express-namespace](https://www.npmjs.org/package/express-namespace).
 According to npm it had 183 downloads on the 8th of June.

-express-namespace can be easilly replaced with the Router that comes with express 4.
-I believe that express-namespace doesnt suppport express 4 and hasn't been updated in 2 years !
+express-namespace can be easilly replaced with the Router that comes with express 4 as it hasn't been updated in 2 years !

+Also I've found that the middleware mounting on namespace roots would mount it at the the application level.
+This is what the router solves.

 The router is quite handy.
 It allows you to seperate out __routes__ into different modules with its own middleware.